flightaware/tohil/KNOTES.md

 check python source for how cool python is for switching a thread state to whatever it already is, should just return.

+experiments seem promising however we are creating them when we don't need them and it is breaking tests.

+i think ideally you want to create your first subinterpreter for your second tcl interpreter that package requires tohil within a process, and keep creating subinterpreters from there on.

+so you need a mechanism to spot that second tcl interpreter

+you'd need to store it somewhere reliable but not off of a global